 The hydrochloride form of sevelamer, Renagel, was launched in the United States by Genzyme Corporation in 1998 prior to its acquisition by Sanofi, and the carbonate form, Renvela, was launched in 2008.
 Renvela is currently priced in the United States at a cost of approximately \$7,600 per patient per course of therapy, Fosrenol (lanthanum carbonate) is comparably priced at about \$7,500 and calcium-based binders are approximately \$900.
 Despite its higher price, sevelamer has become the leading phosphate binder product in the hemodialysis market with 36% patient share (versus 51% split among several calcium-based binders).
 Sanofi booked €750 million (\$1.0 billion) in worldwide sales of sevelamer during 2013.
 The U.S. patents for sevelamer expired in February 2014 and generic launch was allowed in March 2014.
-We are aware of at least one company, Impax Laboratories, Inc., who is expected to launch a generic version of sevelamer carbonate in April 2014 and sevelamer hydrochloride in September 2014.
+Impax Laboratories, Inc. launched a generic version of sevelamer carbonate in April 2014 and is expected to launch a generic version of sevelamer hydrochloride in September 2014.